tqhuy2018/Casper-Kotlin-sdk/README.md

 To build the SDK with Maven

-Enter the SDK root folder, then run the following command
+Enter the Casper Kotlin SDK root folder, then run the following command

 ```Kotlin
 mvn clean package